wvdk/Gallery/README.md

-A platform for graphics programmers to creating and publish weird generative art.
-And (initially) a tvOS app for viewing that art.
-This project is just an exploration currently.
-We don’t really know what we’re doing.
+A platform for graphics programmers to create and publish weird generative art.
+We're starting with a tvOS app because it seems like fun.
+The hope is to build frameworks and tools for creation as well.
+This is just an exploration - we don’t really know what it's going to turn into.

 ![readme image](./readme_image.png)